 As discussed earlier in this submission, we do hold concerns about the ATO's increasing priority position and the impact that has on ordinary unsecured creditors, particularly small business creditors.
-The ATO must act in a more commercial manner to recover its debts and not be elevated in priority whilst allowing directors to either not report or not pay as this distorts a market.

 57. Should the DPN regime be expanded to cover GST for all directors, or be restricted to those identified as High Risk Phoenix Operators (see Part Two)?